-A lot of time and effort goes into the analysis of the West Bank real estate market each month.
+A lot of time and effort goes into the analysis of the New Orleans real estate market each month.
 But, if you are not a real estate geek (like me) or have lived in another part of the country where the terms used are different, then some of it may seem like Greek to you.

-Here is a quick and easy primer on the different real estate listing statuses used in each months West Bank market reports:
+Here is a quick and easy primer on the different real estate listing statuses used in our market reports:

 Active – currently listed for sale in the MLS (multiple listing service – a central database of all property in an area listed by real estate professionals)